 Narrowing of the arteries from plaques is the primary source of heart attack and stroke in Western countries(2,3).
 However, it could occur in the artery anywhere in the body, such as the legs, and kidneys, and not just in the heart.

 The symptoms of atherosclerosis may vary depending on the location.
 Chest pain is common if the narrowing is located in the heart, leg or arm pains if it is the extremities, high blood pressure and kidney disease if it is in the kidney, and symptoms of a stroke like numbness, dizziness, and speech difficulty if it is in the brain(3).

 CBD oil has the potential to treat inflammatory disease.
 Primarily situated on the cells of the immune system, the CB2 receptor is the peripheral receptor for cannabinoids(4).

 When the CB2 receptor is triggered, it stimulates a response that fights inflammation.
 This anti-inflammatory response has been found to be useful for treating inflammation-related conditions(5).
 And these may provide therapeutic benefits for atherosclerosis patients, too.

 How does CBD Oil work in the Arteries?

 CBD supports the endocannabinoid system (ECS) of the body, which is the leading player in the regulation of homeostasis.
-The ECS consists of cannabinoid receptors (e.g., CB1R, CB2R), the endogenous ligands that bind to these cannabinoid receptors and enzymes for their biosynthesis and degradation(6).
+The ECS consists of cannabinoid receptors (e.g., CB1R, CB2R) and the endogenous ligands that bind to these cannabinoid receptors such as anandamide and 2-arachidonoylglycerol (2-AG), The ECS also has enzymes for their biosynthesis and degradation(6).